LeadersPrivate: Claudia Gamon

 Should the EU impose new sanctions against Russia?
-Is it time to use the recently approved “European Magnitsky Act” and implement targeted sanctions against Putin’s top cronies?
-Should the EU sanction Roman Abramovich?
+Should sanctions be expanded to include oil and gas?
 Let us know your thoughts and comments in the form below and we’ll take them to policymakers and experts for their reactions!